patternlang/pattern-lang/docs/index.md

 By default, projections return new collections of the same type as the
     collection being projected

-* Adding `Into VariableName' to the projection uses the collection in `VariableName` to hold the results of the projection.
+* Adding `Into VariableName` to the projection uses the collection in `VariableName` to hold the results of the projection.
 * Adding `Into [VariableName Of] ICollection<T>` to the projection creates a new instance of the `ICollection<T>` to hold the results.
 If a variable name is specified then it is created as a constant and initialized with the collection containing the results.